-1.6.6 Risks associated with securities lending
+1.6.8 Risks associated with securities lending

-a) Counterparty risk
+(a) Counterparty risk

 Securities lending involves counterparty risk, i.e. the risk that the loaned securities are not returned or not returned in a timely manner.
-The principal and the issuer of securities are required to have a very high credit rating, while the securities should have a good credit rating.
+The principal is required to have a very high credit rating.
 A very high credit rating means at least a AA rating and refers to the long-term rating of recognised rating agencies; the median of the long-term ratings of the rating agencies is applied.